paulieguk/LDW-JUL22/Content/Instructions-009.md

 - On the **Cloud** page in the **Stack Deployments** section add a second **Resource Template** ++AWS S3 Bucket with Lab Instance++
 - Save the Lab Profile

 The Resource Template conatins the JSON below.
-One thing to notice when you have been creating S3 buckets you have had to supply a name, notice the JSON file does not contain the name field.
-So what will happen about the s3 Bucket name?
+Notive this one has a BucketName which is using the **li-s3-** followed by the @lab.LabInstance.Id parameter

 ```AWSTemplate-nocopy
 {